 Sit down and calculate the costs.
 Determine your target market.
 Come up with a brand name that stands out.
 Hold on!

 A bit overwhelming?
 That’s a euphemism indeed.
 Thinking of how to open a gym needs to be an orderly process.
-This article created by our team at Amelia is here to help.
-Let’s learn to walk before you start running.

 The first step for starting a gym: Plan your Business